billkarsh/SpikeGLX/Markdown/Metadata_Help.md

 * Imax = `imMaxInt`
 * Vmax = `imAiRangeMax`
+* gain = `imChan0apGain`

+For older metadata that does not have the imChan0apGain item...

-For type 21 or type 24 imec probes:
+Type 21 and type 24 probes:

 * gain = 80 (fixed).

+Type 2003 and type 2013 probes:

+* gain = 100 (fixed).

-For type 0 or other probes with selectable gain:
+Type 0 and other probes with selectable gain:

 * gain = imroTbl gain entry for AP or LF type.